cypherpunk-academy/2064/en/096_2064_The Cypherpunk Academy.md

 It's a kind of cycle.
 The best contradictions, resolutions, and thoughts remain.
 The others disappear again after a while.
-In this way, the cypherpunks who seek the way are continually changing the Plain Islands.
+In this way, the Cypherpunks who seek the way are continually changing the Plain Islands.
 And to this world, here is the entrance."

 Sigur nodded.
 He looked around.